briansunter/site/site/notes/sourdough.md

 - The bacteria produce lactic acid, which contributes flavor and sourness
 - Both yeast and bacteria primarily originate from the flour (very little from the air)[^6]
 - Bacteria usually outnumbers yeast 100:1.
 Although bacteria produce less gas than yeast, there's a higher proportion of bacteria.
 Overall, bacteria contribute 50% of the CO2, and yeast contributes the other 50%. [^6]
-- Both yeast and bacteria occasionally need air to survive
+- Both yeast and bacteria occasionally need air to survive, so you'll need to expose your Starter to air every once in a while (open your starter jar periodically)
 - Flour is 75% starch.
-For bacteria and yeast to digest starch, something else must break it into simpler sugars.
+For bacteria and yeast to digest starch, enzymes must break it into simpler sugars.
 - Amylase is an enzyme that breaks down starch into simpler sugars usable by yeast and bacteria. [^7]
 - Amylase is naturally present in flour but can be enhanced with the addition of malt flour [^6]